Automation and control of laser wakefield accelerators using Bayesian optimisation: Results

 A strength of a fully automated LWFA is that the highly flexible accelerator can be tailored to specific applications merely by changing the objective function.
 For example, for the generation of positron beams \cite{Sarri2015NC} or gamma-rays \cite{doi:10.1063/1.1464221,PhysRevLett.94.025003}, it is advantageous to prioritise the conversion of laser energy to electron beam energy.
 By contrast, for sending the output of the LWFA to a second acceleration stage \cite{Steinke2016}, fine control of the electron beam divergence and energy spread is more important.
 Careful selection of this objective function is vital and can be used to control the phase space of the beams.

 In defining the objective function, any combination of measurable quantities may be used as long as they can be expressed as a single number with a good estimate of the measurement error.
-Here the results of two additional optimisations based on more complex objective functions are presented; one targeting total electron beam energy (\textit{example A}) and the other, the electron beam divergence (\textit{example B}).
+Here the results of two additional optimisations based on more complex objective functions are presented; one targeting total electron beam energy (example A) and the other, the electron beam divergence (example B).
 In both cases the gas cell was filled with helium doped with 1\% nitrogen to allow for ionisation injection.
 The gas cell length was fixed in each example prior to optimisation reducing the automated optimisations to 5D.

-For \textit{example A}, the initial conditions were seen to be far from optimal and during the 20 minute, 5D optimisation, all five input parameters had to vary significantly to achieve the optimum, a 24 times increase in the average value of total beam energy to \unit[$0.96\pm0.16$]{mJ}.
-For \textit{example B}, an objective function was employed which only summed charge within a \SI{3.75}{\milli\radian} acceptance angle around the laser axis.
-This \emph{rewarded} electron beams with a high charge per unit divergence which were well aligned to this central axis.
-This optimisation gave a minimum burst-averaged electron beam divergence of \unit[$3.4\pm0.2$]{mrad}, while the total beam energy was lower than in \textit{example A} at \unit[$0.27 \pm 0.04$]{mJ}.
+For example A, the initial conditions were seen to be far from optimal and during the 20 minute, 5D optimisation, all five input parameters had to vary significantly to achieve the optimum, an average total beam energy of \unit[$0.91\pm0.15$]{mJ}.
+For example B, an objective function was employed which only summed charge within a \SI{3.75}{\milli\radian} acceptance angle around the laser axis.
+This rewarded electron beams with a high charge per unit divergence which were well aligned to this central axis.
+This optimisation gave a minimum burst-averaged electron beam divergence of \unit[$3.4\pm0.2$]{mrad}, while the total beam energy was lower than in example A at \unit[$0.26 \pm 0.04$]{mJ}.

 Both optimisations achieved the maximum values of their objective functions within 40 bursts. \Cref{fig:objectiveFunctionComparison} shows ten consecutive beams from the best burst of each of the two optimisations.
 There is a clear distinction in the form of the optimal electron beams for the two cases.
 This demonstrates the fundamental impact that the choice of objective function has on the accelerator performance.
-It also shows the importance of choosing the correct objective function for a given application, as although the total beam charge for \emph{example B} is lower, it is far more suitable for some applications, for example if the beam is required to pass through a narrow collimator to an interaction chamber.
+It also shows the importance of choosing the correct objective function for a given application, as although the total beam charge for example B is lower, it is far more suitable for some applications, for example if the beam is required to pass through a narrow collimator to an interaction chamber.